CHIEFS END PRESEASON PLAYING WELL

 The Chiefs defense has been very strong.
 The defense looks to make a very big impact led by defensive linemen, Andre, Devoni, Josiah, David, Tah-Meik and Anthony.
 The linebacker corp is led by returning linebacker of the year, Zenobi, who is now joined by Tony and Devoni.
 The Chiefs defensive backs are led by 4-year veteran, Carlo who was joined this year by 4 year player, Willie.
 Jayda heads the cornerbacks up and is joined by Na'eem at free safety.

-The Chiefs will attempt to defend last year's Super Bowl title in the LINYC.
+The Chiefs will attempt to defend last year's Super Bowl title in the AAU Football League.

-August 27, 2016 – Brooklyn, NY – The Kings County Chiefs family suffered a tragic loss on this Saturday shortly after their scrimmage with the Brooklyn Titans at New Utrecht High School.
+August 27, 2016 – The KC Chiefs family suffered a tragic loss on this Saturday shortly after their scrimmage with the Brooklyn Titans at New Utrecht High School.
 Chiefs Kicker and Defensive Lineman, Anthony Hernandez' older brother, Jonathan Hernandez passed away as the result of a tragic swimming accident in the Delaware River.

 CHIEFS MOURN TRAGIC LOSS